neyho/eywa-examples/clojure/README.md

 # Extending EYWA Core with Clojure

-EYWA Core offers Data Modeling through UI and deploying modeled datasets to DB with out of the box interface exposing throught generic GraphQL methods.
+EYWA Core offers Data Modeling through UI and deploying modeled datasets to DB with out of the box interface exposed throught generic GraphQL methods.

 What to do when that is not enough?
 What if frontend requires backend state value(i.e. atom, ref)?
 Can I extend GraphQL schema and how can i do it?